January 13, 2022

 Then, we briefly describe the brand and explore our features and benefits, searching for the core emotional benefit.

-Now, those are excellent features.
-But at a deeper level, we realize the core emotional benefit is this: Living at Mediterra validates the buyer’s self-identity and inherent need for gains in social status.
+Now, those are excellent features, but we need to find the buyer motivation.
+What is the ultimate reason buyers will feel drawn to this luxury community?
+At a deeper level, we realize the core emotional benefit is this: Living at Mediterra validates the buyer’s self-identity and inherent need for gains in social status.

 Finally, we build the positioning statement.